Transcript: NPR's Interview With China's Ambassador To The U.S.

 But is it increasing?
 Is the troop presence increasing?

 I don't know.
 I have not heard any increase of troops.
-Actually, they are as they are for the defense of Hong Kong.
+Actually, they are there for the defense of Hong Kong.
 But if you look at the Basic Law, there's clear provision about the troops' role in Hong Kong.
 Their primary role is for defense.
-But of course if there is such a need at the request of the Hong Kong-SAR government, should they could assist the Hong Kong-SAR government in restoring order or respond to a natural disaster.
-There are clear provisions in a Basic Law, and there is also a separate law on the station of troops in Hong Kong.
+But of course if there is such a need at the request of the Hong Kong-SAR government, they could assist the Hong Kong-SAR government in restoring order or respond to a natural disaster.
+There are clear provisions in the Basic Law, and there is also a separate law on the stationing of troops in Hong Kong.

-Let me stipulate for this question, you are concerned about foreign intervention.
+Let me stipulate for this question: You are concerned about foreign intervention.
 You are concerned about the unity of China.
 You want to make sure that is maintained.
 Let me stipulate that.
-Still, there are millions of people who are citizens of Hong Kong [who] have taken to the streets again and again who clearly want something and have expressed the desire for greater freedoms and greater self-rule and greater power to govern their own lives and that territory.
+Still, there are millions of people who are citizens of Hong Kong who have taken to the streets again and again who clearly want something and have expressed the desire for greater freedoms and greater self-rule and greater power to govern their own lives and that territory.
 What can China's government offer those people?

-We are acting in the framework of a one country, two system, so people in Hong Kong, they are coming to Hong Kong themselves, they are running Hong Kong themselves and they have to solve their own problems.
+We are acting in the framework of a one country, two systems, so people in Hong Kong, they are governing Hong Kong themselves, they are running Hong Kong themselves and they have to solve their own problems.

 Although this is within a system where Beijing has a great deal of control, as you know very well about, who is selected...